venkatraj/js-notes/Part 1/06. Advanced working with functions/6.1 Recursion and stack/Recursion and stack.md

 To really understand how recursive calls work, we need to understand *execution context*

 `Execution context` is a internal data structure used by JS Engine to hold details of program execution.
 Each scope creates a execution content.
-In our case, our function `power` creates a exection context.
+In our case, our function `power` creates a execution context.
-Execution context holds informations such as where the control flow is, available variables, value of `this`, and few other internal details
+Execution context holds information such as where the control flow is, available variables, value of `this`, and few other internal details

 Each function call creates one execution context, and this is what happening when making nested calls
 1. Current function is paused.